- Before You Start

 Ending connection: Press Esc and you will now be able to select which server to connect to.

 Start an instance of

-src/talk/examples/peerconnection/server/server_test.html in your
+src/webrtc/examples/peerconnection/server/server_test.html in your

 browser.
 Click Connect.
 Observe that the